 We enjoyed our last meal in London at Galvin La Chapelle on Spital Square which was recommended by the Maitre’D at Maze and Alla, a Russian foodie we met at Borough Market.
 The elegant high-ceilinged dining room must be one of London’s most dramatic, and, along with the superb cuisine, contributes to making a meal here a very special experience.

 We were the first guests to arrive on this chilly Sunday, but the room soon filled with a mix of couples downing champagne and oysters, and groups tucking into the heartier fare on offer.
 We took advantage of a table facing the open kitchen, delighting in the fact that chefs were still preparing items such as pasta for lunch service.
 A pleasing kitchen to watch in action.

 The sommelier was excellent and the rest of the floor staff just as impressive.
 It’s a quality fine dining restaurant, although we were amused that one newspaper critic thought the food was ‘nothing terribly original’, even after sampling the ‘tagine’.
 There is simply no pleasing some people.
-This is a fine restaurant and a fine way to finish off a week of dining in London.
+This is a fine restaurant, serving up some of the best of British food in London, and it was a fine way to finish off a week of dining in London.